Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: Acknowledgments

 \section{Acknowledgments}

 Support by Deutsche Forschungsgemeinschaft within SFB 680 {\it Molecular Basis of Evolutionary Innovations} is gratefully acknowledged.
-In addition, S.-C.P. acknowledges the support by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (Grant No. 2011-0014680) and the Catholic University of Korea, Research Fund, 2013. {A\arabic{equation}}
+In addition, S.-C.P. acknowledges the support by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (Grant No. 2011-0014680) and the Catholic University of Korea, Research Fund, 2012.
+We thank Pleuni Pennings and an anonymous reviewer for helpful comments on an earlier version of the manuscript. {A\arabic{equation}}